 Ink Dwell Instagram

 Interview conducted over email, July 2016.
-This post updated on November 14, 2018 to include additional information about Kim’s new book.
+This post updated on December 6, 2018 to include additional information about Kim’s new book.
+This post contains an Indie Bound affiliate link to Kim’s book.